puppetlabs/bolt/pre-docs/writing_plans.md

 `$fileref`, `$nodes`, `$description`, `$options`

 `file_upload`
 Uploads a file to a specified location on one or more nodes.
+Note that most transports are not optimized for file copying, so this is best limited to small files.
 `$source`, `$destination`, `$nodes`, `$description`, `$options`

 `run_command`